afchapman/afchapman.github.io/_pages/about.md

   image: pf_pic.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
-    Department of Psychological and Brain Sciences
+    Department of Psychological & Brain Sciences
     Boston University
-    111 Cummington Mall
-    Boston, MA 02215

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements: